 You can sign up for a premium subscription and gain access to meditations for every aspect of daily life: commuting, working, sleeping.
 But if you don’t want to cough up the cash, non-paying users can access meditation timers and a seven-day beginner course.
 In other words, there is something in Simple Habitfor everyone. simplehabit.com

 Maybe it’s the sound your smartphone makes when an email arrives.
 Or maybe it’s the little number in the red circle sitting on top of your mail app, reporting how many unread emails you have.
 Both can make us turn our attention from what we’re doing and have a quick glance at our emails.

 It might feel like just a few seconds of distraction, but it can cause you to lose focus completely.
-That’s where unroll.mecomes in. goes through your inbox, collates your subscription emails, helps you unsubscribe from the emails you no longer need, then rolls up the emails you like into one easy daily digest email.
-Prepare for Inbox Zero.
+That’s where Unroll.Me comes in.
+Unroll.Me goes through your inbox, collates your subscription emails, helps you unsubscribe from the emails you no longer need, then rolls up the emails you like into one easy daily digest email.
+Prepare for Inbox Zero. unroll.me

 Evernote + Scannable

 Here’s a little two-in-one for you.
 Evernote and Scannable (by Evernote) can be downloaded separately or together.
 But they are both must-have apps for anyone serious about getting and staying organized.
 Evernote works as a digital notebook.